 Change with us

-We can help your organisation, to plan for the future in the light of demographic change.
+We can help your organisation to plan for the future in the light of demographic change.
 Whether you’re in business, not-for-profit or a charity, we have the expertise, and connections, to help you make the most from the impact of longevity.

-We well as being widely networked across sectors in the UK, we are also part of a vibrant international network of longevity centres, able to tap into best practice and policy ideas to help you meet the challenges of longevity.
+As well as being widely networked across sectors in the UK, we are also part of a vibrant international network of longevity centres, able to tap into best practice and policy ideas to help you meet the challenges of longevity.

 Our partners events are unique within the longevity sector: whether at the top of BT Tower, in the Houses of Parliament or at our founder’s home, you’ll meet like-minded people, eager to change society so everyone can realise the benefits of longevity.